Last updated: 4 November, 2024 @ 12:04

 Spaghetti vongole has to be one of the top three seafood recipes of all time.
-It’s simple, quick and the taste of those sweet clams in amongst all that tomato and garlic – stunning.
+It’s simple, quick and the taste of those sweet clams in amongst all that chilli and garlic – stunning.
 However, there are many more beautiful clam recipes that are definitely worth a try.

 In March 2018, the fishery was certified as being sustainable by the Marine Stewardship Council (MCS) for both the Manila clam and cockles.

-Know your Clams
+Know your clams

-European, Poole Palourde, or Carpetshell Clam (Ruditapes decussatus)
+European, Poole palourde, or carpetshell clam (Ruditapes decussatus)

-The Palourde Clam is very difficult to distinguish from the Manila clam, and it seems sometimes both are sold together as either/or.
+The Palourde clam is very difficult to distinguish from the Manila clam, and it seems sometimes both are sold together as either/or.
 To be honest, that doesn’t really matter – as these clams are wonderful.
 They are not too big, not too small and have a lovely balanced flavour.
 They are fabulous when cooked in a little sherry.

-Manila Clam (Ruditapes philippinarum)
+Manila clam (Ruditapes philippinarum)

 As the name suggests, this species of clam is not native to UK waters.